nodelab-org/dash-react-force-graph/README.md

     * In a better world we would have made the app without Python..
 #### nodeZoom - zooming in on a neighbourhood and reverting

 ### node coordinates
-* The component keeps track of node coordinates in
+* The component keeps track of node coordinates.

-Below: the standard README text from the Dash component boilerplate
+# Standard README text from the Dash component boilerplate

 ## Contributing